MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/network.md

 ## Productivity insights

 These are based on your recent activity at work.
-Select **View Suggestions** to get ideas on how you might change or improve your current network pattern.
+Select **View Suggestions** to get ideas about how you might change or improve your current network pattern.

 ## Important people